Last updated on February 15th, 2026 at 12:30 pm

 Leucophyllum frutescens ‘Compactum’

 As the name suggests (compact) it is a smaller sage.
-It has silver-gray foliage backs with orchid-like pink blooms from summer into fall.
-Compact means small and has rounded evergreen shrub useful for clipped hedges, and borders.
-Tolerates drought, and poor soil.
+It has silver-gray foliage backed with orchid-like pink blooms from summer into fall.
+Compact means small and has a rounded evergreen shrub useful for clipped hedges and borders.
+Tolerates drought and poor soil.
 This sage is a disease and insect-resistant sage, do not overwater.
-Loves the full Southwestern sun Moderate grower to 3 to 5 feet tall and wide.
+Loves the full Southwestern sun.
+Moderate grower to 3 to 5 feet tall and wide.

 Color Your World Nurseries will usually have this type of plant year-round.
 Ask for it at your local retail greenhouse or nursery.
 (Subject to availability)

-Even the most skilled gardeners can face some challenges when it comes to growing Texas Sage.
-But fear not, because I am here to share some tips and tricks to overcome the problems that you might encounter with this magnificent plant.
+Even the most skilled gardeners can face some challenges when growing Texas Sage.
+But fear not, because I am here to share some tips and tricks to overcome the problems you might encounter with this magnificent plant.

 One common issue that gardeners face with Texas Sage is root rot.
 This can occur when the soil is not well-drained or if the plant is overwatered.
 But worry not, my fellow gardeners!

 The solution is simple – ensure that you are planting your Texas Sage in well-draining soil and avoid overwatering.
-By providing proper drainage and allowing the soil to dry out between waterings, you can prevent root rot and keep your Texas Sage thriving.
+You can prevent root rot and keep your Texas Sage thriving by providing proper drainage and allowing the soil to dry out between waterings.

 Another challenge that you might encounter with Texas Sage is powdery mildew.
 This fungal disease can cause a white, powdery coating on the leaves of your plant, making it look unsightly.
 But fear not, my friends, because there are ways to combat this pesky problem!